buildkite-plugins/docker-compose-buildkite-plugin/README.md

 ### `run`

 The name of the service the command should be run within.

-For example, if the docker-compose command would usually be `docker-compose run app test.sh` then the `run` value would be `app`.
+If the docker-compose command would usually be `docker-compose run app test.sh` then the value would be `app`.

-### `compose-config`
+### `compose-config` (optional)

 The name of the Docker Compose configuration file to use.